simpleweb/romulus-cli/README.md

 ### `reducer`

 An easy way to scaffold a reducer.
-It creates the reducer itself an example way to keep organise your associated actions.
+It creates the reducer itself and a way to keep organise your associated actions.

 ```
 yo react-native:reducer MyReducer